jaypipes/talons/README.rst

 ``talons.auth.external.Authenticator``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A generic Authenticator plugin that has a single configuration option,
+A generic Authenticator plugin that has one main configuration option,
 ``authenticate_external_authfn`` which should be the "module.function"
 or "module.class.method" dotted-import notation for a function or class
 method that accepts a single parameter.
 This function will be called by
 the instance of ``talons.auth.authenticate.external.Authenticator`` to
 validate the credentials of a request.

+In addition, there are two other configuration options that indicate
+whether the ``external_authfn`` function may set the roles or groups
+attributes on the supplied identity:

+-  ``external_sets_roles``: Boolean (defaults to False).
+A True value
+   indicates the plugin may set the roles attribute on the identity
+   object.

+-  ``external_sets_groups``: Boolean (defaults to False).
+A True value
+   indicates the plugin may set the groups attribute on the identity
+   object.

 Example
 ^^^^^^^

 Suppose we have some application code that looks up a stored password
 for a user in a ```Redis`` <http://redis.io>`__ Key-Value Store.
 Salted,
-encrypted passwords for each user are stored in the Redis KVS.
+encrypted passwords for each user are stored in the Redis KVS, along
+with a comma-separated list of roles the user belongs to.

 Our application has a Python file called ``/application/auth.py`` that
 looks like this: